• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Do essential oils expire?
-What is the shelf life of essential oils?
-These are really important questions to answer, since the answers to these questions will affect your pocketbook, but also, they can affect your health.
+Do you wonder if essential oils expire or what the shelf life of essential oils is?
+These are really common and important questions to answer regarding essential oils, since the answers to these questions will affect your pocketbook, but also, they can affect your health.

 3 essential oils bottles with anise and corks and lavender